It’s impossible to look at Copenhagen photos and not spot some beautiful bicycle photos. The Copenhagen bicycle culture is that strong!

 We used to live in Vancouver, where we loved biking Stanley Park.
 Vancouver is pretty bike-friendly – but not like it is in Copenhagen.

-Here, Ellen Dae Hardy shares a couple of her beautiful bicycle photos from Cophenhagen.
+Here, Ellen Dae Hardy shares a couple of her beautiful photos of bicycles in Cophenhagen.
 They make you want to go for a ride, don’t they?

 Ellen’s story of her Copenhagen bicycle photos